 Research Assistantship Hours

 You will spend 180 hours directly engaged in research, together with 20 hours in co-curricular activities, during your RAship.
-You will arrange a schedule with your mentor which will allow you to complete per week an average of 22 hours of lab-work, 10 theoretical hours of reading and writing, and 3 hours on Swedish culture and language to complement your research and provide context for your time abroad (35 hours in total per week).
 The research will take place at Uppsala University, ranked one of the top universities in the world, in the city of Uppsala.
-As a guest student at Uppsala University, you will have the unique opportunity to engage in student life in Uppsala, such as meeting and interacting with other students and attending student activities.
 Please note that approximately 8 hours per week will consist of commuting between Stockholm and Uppsala by train (2 hours back-and-forth total per day).
-Hours may also not be distributed evenly across weeks – there may be peak times in the research process where all Research Assistants are expected to spend a few more hours – and then possibly a few less another week – to reflect the individual research project and process.
-The total hours may vary, to some extent, according to research opportunity and expectations of your mentor.
+Hours may also not be distributed evenly across weeks – there may be peak times in the research process where all Research Assistants are expected to spend a few more hours – and then possibly a few less – another week, to reflect the individual research project and process.

 Field Studies: Culture & Language

 As a co-curricular complement to your summer research, you will meet every Wednesday, together with faculty from the DIS European Humanities program, for a 6-week introduction to culture and language in Stockholm.